simonw/django-plugin-django-header/README.md

 ## Installation

-Configure [djp](https://github.com/simonw/djp).
+Configure [DJP](https://github.com/simonw/djp).
 Then install this plugin in the same environment as your Django application.
 ```bash
 pip install django-plugin-django-header
 ```
 ## Usage

-Once installed, every response from the application will include a `Django-Composition` HTTP header.
+Once installed, every response from the application will include a `Django-Composition` HTTP header listing [a composition by Django Reinhardt](https://en.wikipedia.org/wiki/List_of_compositions_by_Django_Reinhardt).
 For example:

 ```bash
 curl -I http://localhost:8000/